nesl/TSFM_Building/README.md

 ```

 ## Download smart* dataset
-The smart* (umass) dataset has been uploaded with the repo.
+The [smart* (umass) dataset](https://traces.cs.umass.edu/docs/traces/smartstar/) has been uploaded with the repo.
+We downloaded the apartment dataset called ' apartment-electrical.tar.gz' and merged the data for years 2015 and 2016.
 It uses CC BY 4.0 license, which allows copy and redistribute the material.

 # TS-foundation-model Setup
 To reproduce the results, please first setup environments for **each** model: